digitalrebar/provision/doc/integrations/krib.rst

     # drpcli machines update <UUID> '{ "Stage": "centos-7-install" }'

 For the *install-to-local-disk* mode, you now need to reboot the Machines you modified above.

+.. note:: You can do this through your own tooling or power control methods.
+For example, via IPMI protocol, Console access and rebooting, physically power cycling the machine, or other methods.

+  Digital Rebar Provision does support installing Plugin Providers that implement IPMI control (power on/off/reboot) actions.
+Some of these are available for free as a Registered user, some of these are Paid pieces.
+Please see your UX ``Contents`` menu for the status of each plugin provider.

-You can do this through your own tooling or power control methods.
-If you are using the RackN `IPMI` plugin provider (paid piece), you can do this with the following commands:
+If you are using the RackN `IPMI` plugin provider (free or paid piece), you can do this with the following commands:
   ::

     my_machines action powercycle